nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 | Source-browser paths | `SQLiteSourcePathSearchRepository` | `source_paths_fts` | `fullPath`, `fileName`                    |

 I used two FTS5 tables: one for indexed songs (artist/title/album) and one for file paths during folder import.
 Both tables live next to the primary rows in plain‐old B-tree tables (`songs`, `source_paths`).
 FTS is **read-only for the UI**; all writes happen inside the repositories so nothing slips through the cracks.

-Here's a simplified example of how I set up full-text search with SQLite:

 #### Creating the search index